 Product Sheet M-I-X II Ground Cellulose Plugging Agent

-Used to bridge and seal permeable formations in water-, oil- or synthetic-based fluid systems.
+Bridges and seals permeable formations in water-, oil-, or synthetic-based mud systems.

-Bridging and sealing permeable formations reduces the differential-pressure sticking tendencies which can cause high torque and drag or stuck pipe.
-The product is particularly useful for preventing differentially-stuck pipe when drilling depleted zones where high differential pressures exist.
-For added flexibility, M-I-X II fiber is available in fine (original), medium and coarse grades so that the optimum particle size can be selected to bridge the pores and pore throats of permeable formations.
-M-I-X II fiber additions have minimal effect on mud properties.
+M-I-X II plugging agent bridges and seals permeable formations in water-, oil-, or synthetic-basedd mud systems.
+Bridging and sealing permeable formations reduces the differential-pressure sticking tendencies that can cause high torque and drag or stuck pipe.
+The product is particularly useful for preventing differentially stuck pipe when drilling depleted zones where high differential pressures exist.
+For added flexibility, M-I-X II plugging agent is available in fine (original), medium, and coarse grades so that the optimal particle size can be selected to bridge the pores and pore throats of permeable formations.
+M-I-X II plugging agent additions have minimal effect on mud properties.